Competition Rules and Guidelines (updated May 2024)

 8. Favourite Holiday Image (Non-POTY) (Digital) - Image taken during the spring/summer of 2024 that is a personal favourite of the author.

-9. Restricted (Non-POTY) (Digital) - Entry is restricted to members who have not won (i.e. came 1st) a formal POTY competition (the ones where we have had an external judge) this season or last season (competitions after August 2022).
+9. Restricted (Non-POTY) (Digital) - Entry is restricted to members who have not won (i.e. came 1st) a formal POTY competition (competitions 1 - 7 above) for the current season (2024/25) or last season (POTY competitions after August 2023).
 The subject of the competition is chosen by the winner of the POTY Competition of the previous season (2023/24).

 E. Guidelines for Judges